nanoframework/nanoframework.github.io/content/building/build-esp32.md

 ### Automated Install of the build environment

-__The following power shell script is not signed.
-Run Power Shell as an Administrator and run `set-executionpolicy remotesigned` to enable execution of the non-signed script.__
+__Run Power Shell as an Administrator and run `set-executionpolicy RemoteSigned` to enable execution of the signed script.__

 On Windows, one may use the `.\install-nf-tools.ps1` Power Shell script located in the repository `install-scripts` folder to download/install CMake, the ESP32 IDF Source, toolchain, prebuilt libraries, OpenOCD (for JTAG debugging) and Ninja.
 You may need to use __Run as Administrator__ for power shell to permit installing modules to unzip the downloaded archives.
 The script will download the zips and installers into the repository `zips` folder and extract them into sub-folders of the nanoFramework tools folder `C:\nftools` or install the tool [manually](#Manual-Install-of-the-build-environment-for-ESP32).